You are using an outdated browser. Please upgrade your browser to improve your experience.

 The Sports Association currently has an opening for a wheelchair rugby coach.
 Please use the button below for more details and to apply.
 For questions, please contact Katie Joly at email@example.com or (203) 284-2772.

 Why join the Sports Association?

-We believe that everyone, regardless of ability level, should have the opportunity to enjoy sports and recreation opportunities.
+We believe that everyone, regardless of ability level, should have the opportunity to enjoy sports and recreational opportunities.
 We will work with you to reach your adaptive sports goals, whether that may be to try a new activity, return to a past leisure pursuit, or strive to be a Paralympic athlete, we can help you to get there.
-People who lead active, satisfying lifestyles are happier and healthier, and that’s a perfect reason to get involved.
+People who lead active, satisfying lives are happier and healthier, and that’s a perfect reason to get involved.
 Plus, it’s a great opportunity to meet other people, try new activities, challenge yourself and explore the possibilities of adaptive sports!

 Who is eligible to participate in the Sports Association?

 We serve individuals ages 16 and up with a permanent physical disability or visual impairment.
 Our participants include people who have experienced a spinal cord injury, amputation, stroke, traumatic brain injury, multiple sclerosis, spina bifida, visual impairment, neurological conditions, post-traumatic stress disorder and other related disabilities.
 Veterans who meet our criteria are encouraged to participate.
 If you are interested but not sure if you are eligible, please give us a call!

 Thanks to extensive support from donors, sponsors, grants and fundraising, all of our programs are offered for a minimal fee or at no cost.
 Our Adaptive Sport Clinics and Discovery Nights are always free.
 Club sports, teams, classes, tournaments and special events may have a fee associated with participation.
 We do offer sponsorships to individuals who need financial assistance to participate.
 Please contact us for more information.